microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 ## Configuration

-<br> Note: for a standard 200 full-steps/revolution stepper motor 1.8 mechanical degrees represent 360 electrical degrees (360 electrical degrees/200-steps is 1.8 mechanical degrees).
+<br>**Note**: for a standard 200 full-steps/revolution stepper motor 1.8 mechanical degrees represent 360 electrical degrees (360 electrical degrees/200-steps is 1.8 mechanical degrees).

 <br>The motor parameters can be configured in ```stepper.h```.
-The parameters that can be configured are the mechanical full-step angle and the mode in which the stepper should move(Full-Step, Half-Step or Microstep).
+The parameters that can be configured are the mechanical full-step angle and the mode in which the stepper should move (Full-Step, Half-Step or Microstep).

 <br>The ```STEP_SIZE``` parameter is fixed and it represents the step angle of the stepper used in Full-Step mode.
 For this application, a stepper motor with 200 steps / mechanical revolution is used.
 360 mechanical degrees/revolution divided by 200 steps results in 1.8 mechanical degrees/step.

-<br>The ```R``` parameter is fixed and represents the motor windings resistance, expressed in [ohm].
+<br>The ```R``` parameter is fixed and it represents the motor windings resistance, expressed in [ohm].
-<br>The ```I_OUT``` parameter is fixed and represents the motor peak current, expressed in [mA]
+<br>The ```I_OUT``` parameter is fixed and it represents the motor peak current, expressed in [mA]
-<br>The ```KV``` parameter is fixed and represents the BEMF current compensation.
+<br>The ```KV``` parameter is fixed and it represents the BEMF current compensation.
 At higher speed, the BEMF increases significantly and needs to be compensated, in order to maintain a constant torque, by proportionally increasing the drive amplitude.

-<br>The application contains an option that allows the stepper coils to still remain energised after the steper motor has finished the movement.
+<br>The application contains an option that allows the stepper coils to still remain energized after the steper motor has finished the movement.
 The user can enable/disable this functionality with the help of the ```RELEASE_IN_IDLE``` flag.
 <br>The flag is by default ```true```, which means that after every movement the current through the coils is stopped.
 If the user needs the coils to remain energised while the motor is staying, the ```RELEASE_IN_IDLE``` flag should be set to ```false```.
 <br><img src="../images/user_defines_three.png">